 Individualized Accommodation Plan Policy (“IAP”):

 Large employers must establish and implement a policy respecting individualized accommodation plans for employees who are temporarily or permanently disabled by a barrier in the workplace.
 This policy must include specific information as set out in section 13 of the Standard, including but not limited to the following:

-- how an employee can request that the employer prepare an IAP for the employee;
+- an employee can request how the employer prepares their IAP;

-- that the employee can request a representative of the bargaining agent (if represented by a union) or a person who is knowledgeable in the area of workplace accommodations to assist in the development of the plan; and
+- an employee can request a representative of the bargaining agent (if represented by a union) or a person who is knowledgeable in the area of workplace accommodations to assist in the development of their IAP; and

 - the circumstances in which the employer may deny an employee’s request for an IAP.